 The findings of the Cochrane team remained the same for the 2014 update, and I wrote a blog post about the 2014 review which includes a summary and links.

-Other freely available (but not always publicised as well) online resources include:
+Other freely available online resources include:

 - An RCOG query bank response on GBS and water birth (which refers to the above article).